 All plant and equipment having a limited useful life are systematically depreciated over their estimated useful lives in a manner that reflects the consumption of their future economic benefits.
-The exceptions to this rule include assets held for sale, land and investment properties.

 Depreciation is generally calculated on a straight line basis, at rates that allocate the asset's value, less any estimated residual value, over its estimated useful life.
 Typical estimated useful lives for the different asset classes for current and prior years are included in the table below: